WRATHexe/ENGLISH-JANALA-Website/readme.md

-# 🌟 Janala Website
+# 🌟 ENGLISH জানালা Website

-Welcome to the **English Janala Website** repository!
+Welcome to the **English জানালা Website** repository!
 This project is all about making English learning fun, interactive, and accessible for everyone. 🚀

 ## 📚 Table of Contents
 - [👀 Overview](#-overview)